Someone @-mentioning the PushMetrics agent in a Slack channel

 3. Find the right agent

-Each connected channel can be mapped to a specific agent (a route).
-If there's no route for the channel, the workspace's default agent picks it up.
+Each channel can be mapped to a specific agent via a route.
+If there's no route for the channel, the inbound channel's default agent picks it up instead.

 4. Read the thread first